The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 |

-If you use a table for layout in webpage or web application, include
+If you use a table for layout in webpage or web application, include role="presentation" in the HTML table tag.

 In typewriting, underlines historically served to indicate italics.
 (For those of us who remember, typewriters did not have italic keys or italic type bars.
 That would have been impractical.)

 As a best practice, reserve underlines for links in web design, print media, and electronic documents.
 For emphasis, use italics instead of underlines.
-It's still okay to use underlines for emphasis in hand written notes.
+It's still okay to use underlines for emphasis in handwritten notes.

 The Basics